 OTC failures are often dosing issues, not resistance.
 Patients who tell us "Monistat didn't work" often used it incompletely — missed doses, stopped at day 3 of a 7-day course, or applied only during the day.
 True fluconazole-resistant Candida is rare in community infections.
 An oral fluconazole single dose often succeeds where a partially-completed topical didn't, and it's one pill.

 The recurrent-yeast patient is a different conversation.
-Four or more episodes in 12 months is the threshold for recurrent vulvovaginal candidiasis (RVVC), which isn't an async-telehealth condition.
+Four or more episodes in 12 months is the threshold for recurrent vulvovaginal candidiasis (RVVC), which isn't an online-treatment condition.
 These patients need a vaginal culture to confirm the species (about 10–15% of RVVC is non-albicans Candida, which doesn't respond to standard fluconazole) and typically benefit from a suppressive regimen that's longer than a single dose.
 We refer these cases to OB/GYN.